 By moving the lens closer to the slide or the stage closer to the objective lens, using the coarse- or fineadjustment knob, one can focus the image.
-The larger knob, the coarse adjustment, is used for focusing with the low-power objectives ($4 \times$ and $10 \times$), and the smaller knob, the fine adjustment, is used for focusing with the high-power and oil immersion lenses.
+The larger knob, the coarse adjustment, is used for focusing with the low-power objectives $(4 \times \text{ and } 10 \times)$, and the smaller knob, the fine adjustment, is used for focusing with the high-power and oil immersion lenses.
 The coarse-adjustment knob moves the lenses or the stage longer distances.
 The area seen through a microscope is called the field of vision.
-Depth of field is the thickness of the object that is in focus at one time.

 The magnification of a microscope depends on the type of objective lens used with the ocular.
-Compound microscopes have three or four objective lenses mounted on a nosepiece: scanning (4×), low-power (10×), high-dry (40× to 45×), and oil immersion (97× to 100×).
+Compound microscopes have three or four objective lenses mounted on a nosepiece: scanning $(4\times)$, low-power $(10\times)$, highdry $(40\times$ to $45\times)$, and oil immersion $(97\times$ to $100\times)$.
 The magnification provided by each lens is stamped on the barrel.
-The total magnification of the object is calculated by multiplying the magnification of the ocular (usually 10×) by the magnification of the objective lens.
-The most important lens in microbiology is the oil immersion lens; it has the highest magnification $(97 \times \text{to } 100 \times)$ and must be used with immersion oil.
-Optical systems could be built to magnify much more than the $1000 \times$ magnification of your microscope, but the resolution would be poor.
+The total magnification of the object is calculated by multiplying the magnification of the ocular (usually $10\times)$ by the magnification of the objective lens.
+The most important lens in microbiology is the oil immersion lens; it has the highest magnification ($97\times$ to $100\times)$ and must be used with immersion oil.
+Optical systems could be built to magnify much more than the $1000\times$ magnification of your microscope, but the resolution would be poor.